microsoft/ReSub/README.md

 1. Start by doing all your work in `_buildState` and rebuilding the state from scratch using autosubscriptions.
 Tracking deltas and only rebuilding partial state at this stage is unnecessary for the vast majority of components.
 2. If you find that components are re-rendering too often, introduce subscriptions keys.
 For more information, see the “Subscriptions by key” and “Subscriptions by props” sections below.
 3. If components are still re-rendering too often, consider using trigger throttling and trigger blocks to cut down on the number of callbacks.
 For more information, see the “Trigger throttling” and “Trigger blocks” sections below.
-4. If rebuilding state completely from scratch is expensive, manual subscriptions with custom callbacks may help.
-For more information, see the “Custom subscription callbacks” section below.
+4. If rebuilding state completely from scratch is still too expensive, manual subscriptions to stores (`store.subscribe()`) with callbacks where you manage your own state changes may help.

 ## A Deep Dive on ReSub Features